The Role of Empathy and Sympathy in Coaching

 Learning healthy habits and building routines is the foundation of a holistic lifestyle.
 A good coach will be able to talk to a person about their goals, determine the necessary steps to achieve each specific goal, and help the person make the steps a habit.

 Coaches can use their empathic ability to prepare for challenges.
 They can also assess a contender’s history and current life situation to determine the best path forward.
-Understanding a person’s feelings and working with them to make outcome-based decisions can streamline a sometimes complicated process.
+Understanding the feelings of an individual and working with them to make outcome-based decisions can streamline a sometimes complicated process and improve a contender's experience.

-When building good habits, many people will experience negative emotions and moments of perceived failure.
+When building good habits, many people will experience negative thoughts and emotions and moments of perceived failure.
 A coach who knows when to show sympathy can help validate contenders’ feelings and allow them to get back on track.
-A good coach knows when to encourage a moment of pause, and when to push their contender forward.
+A good coach knows when to encourage a moment of pause, and when to push their contender forward through the pain, walking that fine line between sympathy and empathy.
 They will help their contender identify barriers, while providing a listening ear and voice of reason.

 Does Your Coach Have These Skills?